bak-george/InternetSpeedReport/README.md

 - API
 - Setting a cron from the UI.

+## Contributing

+We welcome contributions from the community!
+Please refer to our [Contribution Guidelines](CONTRIBUTING.md) to get started.

 ## How to Install
 - Download the free version of [Herd](https://herd.laravel.com) and clone the repository within your Herd directory.
 - Don't forget to run ```composer install``` once you cd inside your project and ```npm run dev``` to build the UI assets.